oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-booking-better-flights-within-australia/rule.md

 ---

-​Follow the steps 1-3 above.​​
+Follow the steps 1-3 above.